Modeling dark matter halos with self-interacting fermions: A polytropic approach: Self-gravitating ultralight fermions as Dark matter halos

-Both models for the dark matter core-halo system have only three free parameters: the mass of the fermion $m_f$, its inter-particle interaction $y$ and the central density of the system $\rho_0$.
+where $\rho_{*}$ and $\rho'_{*}$ are the density and it's derivative in $r_{\star}$. \\ Both models for the dark matter core-halo system have only three free parameters: the mass of the fermion $m_f$, its inter-particle interaction $y$ and the central density of the system $\rho_0$.
 This parameters influence the size and mass of the system, creating a variety of different possible structures.

+In Figure \ref{fig: density-profiles} the density and mass profiles for the core-halo models are shown, illustrating the transition point from a degenerate to a non-degenerate system for a perfect fluid halo (red line) and the NFW halo (blue line), for some representative values for $m_f$ and $y$.
+Observe that these are smooth profiles in both cases.

+With these two core-halo models, we are able to explore the possibility of the inner region of a DM halo being composed of a degenerate gas of self-interacting fermions, capturing what would be the quantum effects of the central region of the halo.

+The option of the NFW halo type provides a reference point for the standard results of CDM, which suffers from the \textit{core-cusp problem}, meanwhile the perfect fluid halo corresponds to the non-degenerate case of a fermionic gas, which is a perfect fluid with equation of state $p=\omega\rho$.